 - Transfer homeowners or renters insurance to your new home.

-- Cancel or transfer your membership at the fitness club(s).
+- Cancel or transfer your membership at any fitness club(s) you’re a member at.

 - Update the address on your driver’s license.

-- Update your address for any monthly subscriptions you receive.
+- Update your address for any monthly subscriptions you receive, like home meal kits or other subscription boxes.

 - Dust indoor furniture and clean outdoor furniture before its moved.